 Press material from the Chandra web site flows to NASA's portals as well as to news and science education websites.
 Press coverage resulted in over 2,000 articles in the print press and on web sites during 2012.
 We note particularly an increase in referrals to the Chandra public site from web-based science news and blogs.
 The press release packages, which include scaffolded content for a range of audiences (from scientist and science writer to non-expert and casual readers to school-aged children), are enhanced by the production of videos that are utilized by online news outlets.
 Feature articles and blogs provide additional context and linkages.

-Members of Chandra's press, communications and public engagement group work closely to provide an integrated and cohesive approach.
+The Chandra press staff coordinate closely with EPO.
 Press material from the Chandra web site flows to the NASA portal and the NASA-Chandra site as well as other news and education online outlets.
 Press coverage results in thousands of articles in the print and online media annually.
 We note particularly an increase in referrals to our public site from web-based science news and blog sites.

 Robust media coverage leads many visitors to our web site where they can delve deeper into the science story through a series of related products.
 The press release packages are enhanced by the production of video podcasts that are increasingly utilized by online news outlets.
 Feature articles and blogs provide additional context and linkages for the press releases and are available through our web site.